jadecobra/python_tdd_exercises/source/truth_table/binary_operations/index.rst

 ----

+..
+WARNING:: Welcome to the wonderful world of Boolean Logic.
+If this is new to you, then prepare for headaches and moving closer to the edge of insanity.
+This is part of the process as you stretch yourself and learn new things that will help you solve problems.

+  Do you still want to continue?

 The last chapter covered 2 types of operations. :ref:`Nullary Operations` which do not take input, and :ref:`Unary Operations` which take 1 input.

 We know that there are two :ref:`booleans<what are booleans?>`